June 30, 2026

 Cities Urged to be Aware of Heat Hazards

-Summer is officially here, and that means higher temperatures and hotter weather.
+Kentucky is in the midst of a heat wave, with dangerous temperatures.
 The KLC Loss Control Department encourages all members to monitor employees working outdoors.

 The U.S. Department of Labor recommends that all employers establish a heat illness prevention plan and that supervisors monitor employees throughout the workday.
 The Centers for Disease Control and Prevention (CDC) has a chart to identify the symptoms of heat-related health concerns, from heat rash and sunburn to heat stroke.
 You can download a copy here.